DevExpress/devextreme-documentation/concepts/05 UI Components/TreeView/07 Use Plain Data.md

-If you use plain data in the **TreeView**, set the [dataStructure](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/dataStructure.md '/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#dataStructure') option to *"plain"*.
+If you use plain data in the **TreeView**, set the [dataStructure](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/dataStructure.md '/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#dataStructure') property to *"plain"*.
 For an example of plain data, see the following code snippet.

 ---
 ##### jQuery